nevi000/Assignment3/Report.md

 ![Execution Time vs Number of Cores](images/execution_time_vs_cores.png)

+Interpretation: The execution time for the word counting task remained relatively stable regardless of the number of cores allocated (mean times around 1.4-1.5 seconds).
+                This suggests that the size of the dataset and the complexity of the computation were too small for Spark's parallelism to have a noticeable effect.
+                The minor variations in execution time are probably caused by system overhead (no real performance gain with adding more cores).
+The overhead of managing multiple cores outweigh the benefits of parallel execution for this task specifiacally.

 4. Examine the execution history.
 Explain your observations regarding the planning of jobs, stages, and tasks.
 (0.4 pt)